-Establishing a tax management strategy for your investments can help you keep more of your investment returns.
+Establishing a tax management strategy for your investments can help you retain more of your investment returns.

-Though you can’t control tax policy, you can establish an active and updated tax management strategy for your investments.
 Even small reductions in tax payments today can have a big impact on your wealth tomorrow.
-Consider putting in place some or all of the potential solutions below to help you retain more of your assets.
+Consider putting in place some or all of the following potential solutions.

 Different kinds of accounts are taxed differently.
-Employing a tax-aware asset allocation strategy can take those differences into account to potentially increase your after-tax returns.
-For example, by allocating higher-yield assets, such as high-dividend-paying stocks, to tax-deferred and tax-exempt accounts, such as Individual Retirement Accounts, you can help minimize your exposure to taxes.
+A tax-aware asset location strategy that accounts for those differences may increase your after-tax returns.
+For example, by allocating higher-yield assets, such as high-dividend-paying stocks, to tax-deferred and tax-exempt accounts, such as Individual Retirement Accounts, you can help minimize your exposure to current taxes.
 Your Financial Advisor can assist you and your tax advisor in structuring a tax-aware asset location strategy across your accounts.

 Many investments allow you to save for a variety of goals while also offering tax benefits.
-Municipal bonds, the interest on which is typically free from federal, state and local taxes can be one of the most efficient investments available for defending against current and potentially higher tax rates.
+Municipal bonds, which are typically exempt from federal (and in many cases, state and local) taxes, can be a tax-efficient investment against current and potentially higher tax rates.
 Beyond municipal bonds, consider tax-efficient mutual funds or separately managed accounts that aim to limit the number of taxable events within your portfolio.

-Diversifying your retirement portfolio with a variable annuity may provide tax-deferred growth potential, guaranteed lifetime income, increased retirement savings, equity upside potential, and a death benefit for named beneficiaries.
-A 529 college savings plan is a tax-advantaged way to save for college expenses.
-Donor-advised funds for charitable giving provide potential tax advantages while helping you support your favorite causes.
+For retirement savers, diversifying your retirement portfolio with a variable annuity may provide tax-deferred growth potential, guaranteed lifetime income, increased retirement savings, equity upside potential, and a death benefit for named beneficiaries.

-Current U.S. tax law permits tax-loss harvesting, a process by which you can offset capital gains with capital losses that you’ve incurred during that tax year, or carried over from a prior tax return, to possibly lower your tax bill.
+Current U.S. tax law permits tax-loss harvesting, a process by which you can offset capital gains with capital losses that you’ve incurred during that tax year, or carried over from a prior tax year, which could lower your tax bill.
 Capital gains are generally the profits you realize when you sell an investment for more than you paid for it, and capital losses are generally the losses you realize when you sell an investment for less than you paid for it.
-If your losses exceed your gains, they can also be used to offset up to $3,000 of ordinary income each year.
+If your losses exceed your gains, they can be used to offset up to $3,000 of ordinary income each year.
 Any additional excess capital losses can be carried forward as potential tax offsets.

-When engaging in tax-loss harvesting, be sure you don’t inadvertently participate in a “wash sale,” which can occur when you sell or trade stock or securities at a loss and buy substantially identical stock or securities 30 days before or after the sale.
+When engaging in tax-loss harvesting, be sure you don’t inadvertently participate in a “wash sale,” which can occur when you sell or trade stock or other securities at a loss, then buy substantially identical stock or other securities within 30 days before or after the sale.
 Talk to your Financial Advisor to learn about your options.

-If your taxes may rise, it may make sense to fully fund your employer-sponsored retirement plan, such as your 401(k), since contributions can be made on a pretax basis.
-If your taxable income is lower, the amount of income tax you owe for that year might also be reduced.
-Because this is a tax-deferred account, you generally won’t pay income taxes on any earnings from your investments until you withdraw funds.
-For 2018, you can contribute up to $18,500 to your 401(k) plan, or $6,000 into your Traditional IRA; savers 50 and over can contribute up to an additional $6,000 and $1,000, respectively.
+If your tax burden is rising, consider fully funding your employer-sponsored retirement plan, such as your 401(k), since contributions can be made on a pretax basis.
+Contributing to a Traditional IRA can also lower your tax bill, since contributions may be tax-deductible.
+Because these are tax-deferred accounts, you generally won’t pay income taxes on contributions, or any earnings from your investments, until you withdraw funds.
+For 2019, you can contribute up to $19,000 to your 401(k) plan, or $6,000 into your Traditional IRA; savers 50 and over can contribute up to an additional $6,000 and $1,000, respectively.

-For 2018, the federal estate tax exemption has increased to $11.18 million per individual.
-Regardless of whether your estate will generate estate taxes, all investors should have an estate plan that reflects their wealth-transfer goals and objectives.
-Trusts can be an effective tool to reduce estate taxes or assure a fair distribution of wealth among family members.
-Taxpayers with taxable, or potentially taxable, estates who are in an economic position to do so and would like to leave money to their heirs should consider making lifetime gifts to those heirs now, which can also be a tax-efficient wealth-transfer strategy because it removes any future appreciation in the gift’s value from the client’s taxable estate.
-Also, consider making gifts under the annual gift tax exclusion ($15,000 for 2018) and charitable gifts before year-end.
+For 2019, the federal estate tax exemption increased to $11.4 million per individual.
+Regardless of whether you will generate estate taxes, all investors should have an estate plan that reflects their wealth-transfer goals and objectives.
+Trusts can be an effective tool to reduce estate taxes, or assure a fair distribution of wealth among family members.
+Taxpayers with taxable, or potentially taxable, estates who would like to leave money to their heirs should consider making lifetime gifts to those heirs now.
+This can also be a tax-efficient wealth-transfer strategy because it removes any future appreciation in the gift’s value from the client’s taxable estate.
+Also, consider making gifts under the annual gift tax exclusion ($15,000 for 2019) to individuals and charitable gifts before year-end.
 Morgan Stanley’s Donor Advised Fund may be a good solution to help you achieve your charitable giving strategy.

 These investment strategies can help minimize your overall tax bill.
-Contact a Financial Advisor or Private Wealth Advisor to determine which strategies might be appropriate for you.
+Contact your tax advisor and Financial Advisor on which strategies might be appropriate for you.